Hurts scores 5 TDs, Sooners roll past West Virginia 52-14

 After Oklahoma’s fourth touchdown, the horse-drawn Sooner Schooner came onto Owen Field to celebrate, but it fell over while making a turn, spilling people and debris onto the field.

-The horses kept running but quickly were corralled and there were no major injuries to human or horse, even though both riders were thrown from the Schooner.
+The horses kept running but quickly were corralled and there were no major injuries to human or horse, even though the riders were thrown from the Schooner.
 Security officials quickly cleared the debris and play resumed without delay.
 After Oklahoma’s fifth touchdown, a cheerleader ran onto the field waving a giant “OU” flag in lieu of the Schooner.

-A statement from Oklahoma’s athletic department said officials think the mishap “was the result of weight distribution among riders in the rear of the wagon.
-Three individuals were evaluated at the stadium and released.
-All others reported that they were uninjured.”

-“Upon initial evaluation, it also appears the ponies are uninjured.
-Medical staff responded immediately as did the expert horse handlers and veterinarian who staff all games.
-We are grateful that the injuries were not serious and for the staff members who responded so well.”

 11 A.M.
 BLUES

 Oklahoma had its fourth consecutive 11 a.m. kickoff on Saturday and is scheduled for another next week at Kansas State.
-That didn’t sit well with a segment of Oklahoma fans, which athletic director Joe Castiglione acknowledged in a pair of tweets sent before the game.
+That didn’t sit well with a segment of Oklahoma fans, which athletic director Joe Castiglione acknowledged in tweets sent before the game.

 “Appreciate our fans adjusting for another 11 a.m. game.
 Although it’s not always readily apparent, we vigorously push for other times, like we did for our opener,” Castiglione tweeted.
 “Obviously, the national TV exposure is important but we also fully understand the impact on you.
 We will continue to explore ways to better serve you.
 Go #Sooners.”